beverloo/notification-triggers/README.md

 * Define a comprehensive set of possible triggers.

 # Example code
+Please see [this separate document](IDL.md) for the proposed WebIDL additions.

 ## Scheduling a reminder ten minutes before an appointment
 ```javascript